Recycling-Team/recycling-app-back/README.md

         }
     }

-Before you deploy your application to Azure Function, let's first test it locally.

-First you need to package your application into a Jar file:
+You need to package your application:

     -mvn clean package